NikkiShaker/students-api/README.md

 Run the service:

 1. To run the service: python simple_api.py
-2. To test the API, open test.http
+2. To test the API, open test.http and click on 'send requests'